Agency Retainers: What You Need to Know

 Some clients have an easier time understanding the value of creative work when costs are tied to projects rather than tied to progress.
 Even if you’re providing accurate time tracking, it can be hard to show value when clients feel they are paying for “a month of work” instead of a tangible deliverable.

 When you’re downshifting from a large-scale priority project like developing a new app to a retainer-based relationship for maintenance and digital marketing, it can be difficult to navigate the new flow of communication.
 Clients who become accustomed to on-demand emails and phone calls may think that is the norm, and you may find you’re wasting uncompensated time fielding requests and inquiries.

 Potentially Complicated Breakups

 If you’re stuck with a difficult client, the light at the end of the tunnel is project completion.
 If you’re in a retainer-based relationship with a problematic client, be prepared for a potentially complicated client breakup.
 Which brings us to the following…

 When should agencies avoid retainers?

 In short: you wouldn’t commit to a long-term relationship on a first date, so you probably shouldn’t commit to a retainer with a new client you’ve never worked with.
 Knowing how your client likes to work will be a major factor in deciding if an agency retainer is the right fit.

 When They’re New to Creative Agencies

 Some clients are aware that they need to partner with a creative agency but aren’t sure exactly what that’s going to look like.
-Maybe they’ve been bitten before, or maybe they’re completely new to marketing and aren’t yet sold on it’s value.
-With clients like these, you’ll have a harder time getting their full buy-in on a retainer, and you’re more likely to hit bumps in the road if they aren’t immediately seeing results.
+Maybe they’ve been bitten before, or maybe they’re completely new to marketing and aren’t yet sold on its value.
+With clients like these, you’ll have a more challenging time getting their full buy-in on a retainer, and you’re more likely to hit bumps in the road if they aren’t immediately seeing results.

 When They’re, Well, Bullies